For the complicated, messy, exhausting relationship with food you’ve never been able to explain

 Meet Amy Taylor Grimm, RDN, LD, CPT

-Amy's path to nutrition counseling didn't start in a textbook.
-It started in the car on the way home from a pediatrician appointment, when she was a little girl who had just been told she needed to "watch" her weight.
-That moment, confusing, sad, and completely unnecessary, planted the seed of a decades-long reckoning with food and her body.
+Amy’s path to nutrition counseling didn’t start in a traditional way.
+It started in the car on the way home from a pediatrician appointment when she was 8 years old, and had just been told she needed to “watch” her weight.
+That moment — confusing, sad, and completely unnecessary — planted the seed of a decades-long reckoning with food and her body.

-The turning point came when Amy discovered intuitive eating, at the time a barely-mapped framework with almost no road map to follow.
-She built her own path.
-It was terrifying.
-It was slow.
-And it worked.
+The turning point came when she discovered intuitive eating — at the time a barely-mapped framework with almost no roadmap to follow.
+She built her own path, largely on her own, imperfect and with plenty of overeating and undereating along the way.

 Credentials & Training